 Ways to Help during Financial Struggle

-COVID-19 has touched the lives of all of us in some way.
+Even when the pandemic is over, financial losses will leave a lingering impact.
+Find ways to give back to those who are hurting.
 Financial strain, on top of new found cautiousness to preserve our physical health, can be mentally exhausting.
 Communities have banded together to help provide basic needs to those who are struggling during the pandemic.
 If you know someone struggling financially during this time, help them to connect to local resources.
 Create a list of local organizations that are providing assistance during this time.
 Find a good support system if you have to navigate the complicated world of unemployment and financial assistance.
 If this is your first time experiencing financial struggle during the pandemic, it may take some practice accepting help from others.
 Know that you are not the only one struggling and there is nothing to be ashamed of.

 What was initially thought to be a two-week quarantine has led to months of social distancing, illness, death and uncertainty for the future.
 A lot of individuals I work with have shared feelings of depression and hopelessness while speaking about the COVID-19 pandemic.
 Feelings of hopelessness is another major risk factor for suicide.